Shopify/semian/README.md

 ## Semian [![Build Status](https://travis-ci.org/Shopify/semian.svg?branch=master)](https://travis-ci.org/Shopify/semian)

-Semian is a latency and fault tolerance library for protecting your Ruby applications against misbehaving external services.
-It allows you to fail fast so you can handle errors gracefully.
-The patterns are inspired by [Hystrix][hystrix] and [Release It][release-it].
+Semian is a library for controlling access to slow or unresponsive external services to avoid cascading failures.

+When services are down they typically fail fast with errors like `ECONNREFUSED` and `ECONNRESET` which can be rescued in code.
+However, slow resources fail slowly.
+The thread serving the request blocks until it hits the timeout for the slow resource.
+During that time, the thread is doing nothing useful and thus the slow resource has caused a cascading failure by occupying workers and therefore losing capacity. **Semian is a library for failing fast in these situations, allowing you to handle errors gracefully.** Semian does this by intercepting resource access through heuristic patterns inspired by [Hystrix][hystrix] and [Release It][release-it]:

+* [**Circuit breaker**](#circuit-breaker-pattern).
+A pattern for limiting the amount of requests to a dependency that is having issues.
+* [**Bulkheading**](#bulkheading-pattern).
+Controlling the concurrent access to a single resource, access is coordinates server-wide with [SysV semaphores][sysv].

+Resource drivers are monkey-patched to be aware of Semian, these are called [Semian Adapters](#adapters).
+Thus, every time resource access is requested Semian is queried for status on the resource first.
+If Semian, through the patterns above, deems the resource to be unavailable it will raise an exception.
+**The ultimate outcome of Semian is always an exception that can then be rescued for a graceful fallback**.
+Instead of waiting for the timeout, Semian raises straight away.

+If you are already rescuing exceptions for failing resources and timeouts, Semian is mostly a drop-in library with a little configuration that will make your code more resilient to slow resource access.
+But, [do you even need Semian?](#do-i-need-semian)

+For an overview of building resilient Ruby applications, start by reading [the Shopify blog post on Toxiproxy and Semian][resiliency-blog-post].
+For more in depth information on Semian, see [Understanding Semian](#understanding-semian).
 Semian is an extraction from [Shopify][shopify] where it's been running successfully in production since October, 2014.

-For an overview of building resilient Ruby application, see [the blog post on Toxiproxy and Semian][resiliency-blog-post].
-We recommend using [Toxiproxy][toxiproxy] to test for resiliency.
+The other component to your Ruby resiliency kit is [Toxiproxy][toxiproxy] to write automated resiliency tests.

 # Usage